Park Jin Hyok, North Korean Hacker, Charged For Wannacry Attack

 CNBC also reports that Park was responsible for an attack on Bangladesh Bank in 2016 where his group managed to transfer $81 million.
 Perhaps the most serious attack that Park is alleged with perpetrating is an attack on the South Korean THAAD Missile defense that the DOJ argues he did while working with the North Korean Reconnaissance General Bureau.

-Park is not currently in custody and while his whereabouts are not currently known he is suspected to be in North Korea where he will no doubt be protected by the government.
+Park is not currently in custody and while his whereabouts are not currently known, he is suspected to be in North Korea where he will no doubt be protected by the government.

-The Treasury Department released a strongly worded statement stating that the United States would hold the North Korean government and “demonstrate to the regime that there is a cost to its provocative and irresponsible actions.”
+The Treasury Department released a strongly-worded statement stating that the United States would hold the North Korean government accountable and “demonstrate to the regime that there is a cost to its provocative and irresponsible actions.”